 This should give you an idea of just how complex these legal decisions are.

-That's all well and good if you wind up in court.
-But the best course is to avoid ever having to go to court at all.
-Bear in mind that the Revenue can seek you out six years after the contract is over and accuse you of owing back taxes and interest on it.
+The best course is to avoid ever having to go to court at all.
+Bear in mind that HMRC can seek you out six years after the contract is over and accuse you of owing back taxes and interest on it.
 And the tax inspectors making this judgement aren't going to examine all the case law: they will just follow their instructions and if they decide you are within IR35, you'll have to fight them.

 To make certain that you don't get the tax inspectors thinking you might be 'part and parcel,' avoid looking like an employee.
-That seems ridiculous, but it's one of the things they consider, as Sweetman points out.
+That seems ridiculous, but it's one of the things they consider.

 So don't accept any of the little perquisites that employees take for granted.
 Don't accept a pass that lets you into the building through the employee gate; sign in every day.